Last updated February 1, 2022

 As part of my series on How to Fully Fund Your PhD, I provide a list of universities that offer full funding for a PhD in Creative Writing.
 PhDs in Creative Writing can lead to a career as a university teacher, professional writer, and more.

-“Full funding” is a financial aid package for full-time students that includes full tuition remission and an annual stipend or salary for the three to six-year duration of the student’s doctoral studies.
-Funding is typically offered in exchange for graduate teaching and research work that is complementary to your studies.
-Not all universities provide full funding to their doctoral students, which is why I recommend researching the financial aid offerings of all the potential Ph.D. programs in your academic field, including small and lesser-known schools both in the U.S. and abroad.
+Fully funded PhD programs in Creative Writing are those that offer a financial aid package for full-time students that provides full-tuition remission in addition to an annual stipend or salary for the duration of the program, which is usually 3-6 years.
+Full funding usually comes in the form of an assistantship, with the expectation that students will teach or complete research in their field of study.
+Not all Creative Writing PhD programs offer full funding to their doctoral students, which is why I recommend researching the financial aid offerings of all the potential PhD programs in your academic field, including small and lesser-known schools both in the U.S. and abroad.

-Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
-Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!
+Would you like to receive our list of more than 1000+ fully funded PhD and Master’s programs in 60 disciplines?
+Download the FREE Directory of Fully Funded PhD and Master’s Programs and Full Funding Awards!

-University of Houston (Houston, Texas): Through the Department of English the Creative Writing Program offers teaching assistantships to and PhD students.
-PhD students can receive a teaching assistantship for 5 years.
-Starting salary for PhDs $17,169/9 months.
+University of Houston, PhD in Creative Writing and Literature (Houston, Texas): Through the Department of English the Creative Writing Program offers teaching assistantships to Ph.D. students.
+Ph.D. students can receive a teaching assistantship for 5 years.
+Starting salary for a PhDs is $20,104/9 months.
 As part of the assistantship, students are awarded either a Graduate Tuition Fellowship, which remits tuition, or a Creative Writing Program Fellowship, which covers the cost of tuition and the University will pay up to 50% of the costs of medical insurance.

 (Northern Ireland): The University is proud to be able to regularly offer scholarship awards to support PhD study for applicants from across the globe.
 These scholarships generally pay full tuition fees and provide a tax-free maintenance grant of over £15,000 per year.

 Looking for more graduate funding awards?
-Sign up to discover and bookmark more than 1,350 professional and academic fellowships in the ProFellow database.
+Sign up to discover and bookmark more than 1,400 professional and academic fellowships in the ProFellow database.

 ©ProFellow, LLC 2021, all rights reserved